DataBranner/RegexBlaster/README.md

  * Game ends when either the "attack" or "noncombatant" window fills with failures.
 By design there is no time pressure in this game.

+The game should exit cleanly, but if it fails to, enter `stty sane` at the command prompt.

 **Gameplay examples**:

  [Coming soon.]